pkmn/dmg/README.md

 series of attacks**.

-Chaining handles the common case of wanting to see what the results of a repeated Overheat or Draco Meteor might be, but also covers things like Scizor U-turn into Gengar Focus Blast - any results can be linked together and the expected KO chance of the joint `Result` is handled in exactly the same way 2 consectutive hits from a Breloom's Bullet Seed is handled.
+Chaining handles the common case of wanting to see what the results of a repeated Overheat or Draco Meteor might be, but also covers things like Scizor U-turn into Gengar Focus Blast - any results with the same target can be linked together and the expected KO chance of the joint `Result` is handled in exactly the same way 2 consecutive hits from eg. a Breloom's Bullet Seed are handled.
 At the extreme, this design scales to handle scenarios like Gluttony Sitrus Berry kicking in after a few hits or Defeatist activating after recoil drops the attacker into the requisite HP range.
 Chained moves only deal with **guaranteed** scenarios - ie. effects are only `apply`-ed between moves if they are guaranteed to occur, either because they have a 100% chance of activating or the ranges involved guarantee that a certain event would occur.

 ### KO Chance

 == TODO ==

 - OHKO chance exact not approx
 - pre and post EOT separated out
 - rich breakdowns of all results - recoils, multi stages, etc